 Okavango Delta – Maun(Moremi Crossing), Botswana

-Enjoying the beauty and variety of activities on offer in the Delta.
-We embark on a nature walk and enjoy a mokoro ride today.
-We head off winding waterways of the Delta around palm islands make for the most scenic and relaxing of experiences.
+Enjoying the beauty and variety of activities on offer in the Delta, today is spent embarking on a nature walk and enjoying a mokoro ride.
+We head off winding waterways of the Delta around palm islands for the most scenic and relaxing of experiences viewing a variety of game in the pristine wilderness area such as elephant, giraffe, kudu, impala and zebra.

-Those guests who have pre-purchased the Okavango Delta upgrade package – will be transferred into the Delta this afternoon and will re-join the group on the morning of day 6.
-Please speak to your consultant for a copy of the programme for your Okavango Delta Excursion
+Those guests who have pre-purchased the Okavango Delta upgrade package – will be transferred by scenic flight into the Delta this afternoon for your two night stay.
+You will re-join the group on the morning of day 6, return to Maun by scenic flight.
+Please Note: The Aircraft has a max 10kg luggage weight per person.
+Please speak to your consultant for a copy of the programme for your Okavango Delta Excursion.

-The following day will be an early rise for those who have purchased the activity package, where you will be collected from the hotel and make your way to the South Gate making our way into the Moremi Game Reserve.
+The following day will be an early rise for those who have purchased the activity package.
+You will be collected from the hotel and make your way to the South Gate making into the Moremi Game Reserve.
 An optional scenic flight over the Okavango Delta is available for those wanting to participate in activities in the afternoon (weather permitting).
-The routes for the game viewing may vary and will be determine on the day.
-The guests who have not purchased the activity package will spend the day at your own leisure
+The routes for the game viewing may vary and will be determined on the day.
+The guests who have not purchased the activity package will spend the day at leisure.

 A maze of lagoons, lakes and concealed channels spreading over 17,000 square kilometres, the Okavango Delta is the world’s biggest inland delta.
 Originating in Angola, countless rivers merge to form the Cubango River which flows through Namibia, becoming the Kavango River and finally entering Botswana where it turns into the Okavango.
 Eons ago, the Okavango River flowed into a massive inland lake named Lake Makgadikgadi which is now known as the Makgadikgadi Pans.
 Tectonic activity disturbed the currents of the river, resulting in it backing up and thus creating what is now recognised as the Okavango Delta.
 This has formed a complex network of waterways that sustain a large variety of fauna and flora.
 There are approximately 200,000 large mammals living in and around the Delta.
 On the mainland and amidst the Delta islands, lion, elephant, hyena, wild dog, buffalo, hippo and crocodile gather with an assortment of antelope and other smaller animals such as warthog, mongoose, spotted genet, monkey, bush baby and tree squirrel.